SmithWillSuffice/ohanga-pai/content/questions/001_basic_ohangapai.md

 * **Private sector** means 'non-government' including all foreigners.

 **Comment:** Some folks call a currency issuing government the "monetary sovereign," but that can be a misleading term, since *full sovereignty* is widely recognized in MMT circles as connoting a whole raft of powers, such as food self-sufficiency, energy self-sufficiency and legislative sovereignty, and perhaps more.
-All forms of 'sovereignty' are desirable, but currency issuing authority is the minimum necessary and sufficient for an economic region to be considered well-described by MMT.
+All forms of 'sovereignty' are desirable, but currency issuing authority is the minimum necessary and sufficient for an economic region to be considered well-described by MMT, and most importantly it means the government can always eliminate all unemployment whatsoever, in perpetuity, without inflation bias.

 **Comment:** When people first encounter fiat money they usually ask, since it is not gold mined out of the Earth, "where does the government get this money from?"
+Or if they are marginally more sophisticated they might ask, "But what backs this currency?"
+The answer is the government does not get money from anywhere, and the enormous might & power of the state to viciously enforce tax liabilities, fees and fines, is what backs the currency, as well as the quality of all the labour the government hires.

-The answer is the government does not get money from anywhere, the NZ dollar is a unit of account, the government neither has this stuff nor doesn’t have the stuff, when they want to spend they mark-up someone's bank account with a computer, and when they tax they mark-down the person’s account, and that's all that happens.
+The NZ dollar is a unit of account, the government neither has this stuff nor doesn’t have the stuff, when they want to spend they mark-up someone's bank account with a computer, and when they tax they mark-down the person’s account, and that's all that happens.
 No gold is lost, no one’s grandchild is put at risk, no "borrowing from China," occurs at all.
+The might & power of the state is more secure than holdings of gold.

+I wrote, "... and that's all that happens...," but this is only at the software level.
+At the political level a whole lot of absolutely 𖥐𖦪𖠢𖢧𖥣ꛘ𖥕ꚶ𖨚 things happen, because the government officials and lobbyists have no clue, or by wilful class war volition refuse to have a clue, refuse to learn, refuse to insert principles justice before accounting entry self-imposed rules.

 Another way of putting this is that the NZD is the State's unit of account.
 Like a kilogram is a unit of measure for mass.